brainvisa/brainvisa.github.io/porting_projects.md

     #!/usr/bin/env python

 which would normally call python2 because python2 is what is called via the `python` command on many systems up to now.
-A simple fix for that is to make a symlink rom python3 to python in the `bin` directory of the build workflow:
+A simple fix for that is to make a symlink from python3 to python in the `bin` directory of the build workflow:

     ln -s /usr/bin/python3 <builmd_workflow>/bin/python